Eric-Mendes/amazing-ledger/CONTRIBUTING.md

 All of our issues have a template with tips for describing the problem.
 Try to follow the proposed structure, this helps the reviewer a lot.

 ## License
-By contributing, you agree that your contributions will be licensed under its [MIT license](LICENSE).
+By contributing, you agree that your contributions will be licensed under its [Apache-2.0 License](LICENSE).